SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Schedule test runs

+By default, the ALKiln setup interview makes sure that the tests are triggered when code gets pushed to the repository.
+It also makes sure the tests can be triggered manually.

-You can decide to run these tests daily, weekly, monthly, or on any other interval.
+You can also run these tests on a schedule - daily, weekly, monthly, or on any other interval.
 To run the tests on a schedule, you must add code to your workflow file.

 1. Go to your GitHub repository.
 1. Tap on the `.github` folder, then on `workflows`, then on the YAML file in there that runs the ALKiln tests.